Man wanted over jogger attack in Dandenong North

 He jumped on his bike and took off south towards Tirhatuan Park.

+CCTV footage showed him covering his face with his T-shirt along a nearby street.

+Detective Senior Sergeant Glyn Woolley of the Sexual Crimes Squad said it appeared to be a random, isolated and opportunistic assault.

-“This is a concerning attack on a woman who was simply going for a run through her local park,” Detective Senior Sergeant Glyn Woolley said.
+“This is a concerning attack on a woman who was simply going for a run through her local park.

 The alleged attacker is described as being possibly in his late teens or early 20s, of a thin build and with an olive complexion, potentially of Indian or sub-continental appearance.